-BRAKE PAD ADJUSTMENT BOLT
+BRAKE PAD ADJUSTMENT AND REMOVAL BOLT

-This bolt secures the brake pad to the brake arm and can be released to move the brake pad up and down in order to align with the rim
+This bolt secures the brake pad to the brake arm and can be released to adjust the angle of the brake pad, or to remove the brake pad completely to replace

-3I.
+3J.
 GEARS

 Before riding your bike make sure your gears are properly adjusted and that you are happy with how the controls work.
 If your bike is equipped with gears, it will have either one or two shifters.